Chili Relleno Casserole

 - Prepare a 9 x 13 inch pan by spraying it with cooking spray, and set aside.

-- In a large bowl, mix eggs, flour, evaporated milk, hot sauce, paprika, and onion powder together, whisk until combined.
+- In a large bowl, mix eggs, flour, evaporated milk, hot sauce, paprika, salt, and onion powder together, whisk until combined.
 Set aside.

 - In a large skillet, brown ground beef over medium heat, with onions.
 Cook until onions are soft and meat is browned.
 About 5-7 minutes.